 The third problem is how to set up a simulation environment for performance evaluation.
-As we can see in Table 1, GridSim is a popular choice to build Grid simulations [4, 21, 17, 15, 19].
-Other simulators developed specially for Grids include Simgrid [5], GangSim [6] and ChicSim [16].
-Some researchers build their own version of simulators to meet their research goals [7, 20].
-Commercially available product is also employed in conducting simulations [2].
+GridSim is a popular choice to build Grid simulations [5,22,3,18,16,20].
+Other simulators developed specially for Grids include Simgrid [6], GangSim [7] and Chic-Sim [17].
+Some researchers build their own version of simulators to meet their research goals [8,21].
+Commercially available products are also employed in conducting simulations [2].
 Although many simplifications and assumptions are made in the simulations compared to real Grid environments, simulations are commonly considered a flexible and tractable way of evaluating different Grid scheduling algorithms as well as other design issues.